-Ensure client feedback, monitoring data, research and learning from past implementations are incorporated into project design.
+Ensure client feedback, monitoring data, research and learning from past implementations and partners are incorporated into project design.

-At the start of project design, the Program Team is responsible for the following steps with the MEAL team in a support role:
+At the start of project design, the program team is responsible for the following steps with the MEAL team in a support role:

-- Identify the information relevant to the particular project design (or the emergency response), including the sectors, geographical areas, etc. - Gather and summarize preexisting monitoring data, Do No Harm analysis, gender analysis, reviews, research studies, client feedback, needs assessments, situation reports, and evaluations across sectors from ongoing and previous IRC and partner projects & programs to inform project design and implementation.
+- Identify the information relevant to the particular project design (or the emergency response2), including the sectors, geographical areas, etc. Consult partners on what they believe is relevant information. - 2 Gather and summarize preexisting monitoring data, Do No Harm analysis, gender analysis, reviews, research studies, client feedback, needs assessments, situation reports, and evaluations across sectors from ongoing and previous IRC and partner projects & programs to inform project design and implementation.
 If there are concerns about the quality of any of the available data, the MEAL team should inform the program team, and partners where relevant. - Search for and review additional secondary data.
-This includes information and reports from local governments, the UN and other national and international organizations that would allow us to better understand the context and inform project design and potential partnerships. - dentify if there are any critical information gaps on key aspects of the context and of the target population (e.g. often data is lacking for specific groups such as women, children, and other marginalized populations), and define the resource requirements to collect primary data as needed. - Store a summary of findings and lessons learned and the bibliography of the reviewed documents and data in the project design folder in Box.
+This includes information and reports from local governments, the UN and other national and international organizations that would allow us to better understand the context and inform project design and potential partnerships. - Identify if there are any critical information gaps on key aspects of the context and of the target population (e.g. often data is lacking for specific groups such as women, children, and other marginalized populations), and define the resource requirements to collect primary data as needed. - Store a summary of findings and lessons learned and the bibliography of the reviewed documents and data in the project design folder in Box.